mahmutaunal/ToDoList/README.md

 You can easily create and update your to-do list and mark it as complete.
 And you can delete completed tasks.
 You can also hide completed tasks.

 You can also mark your tasks as priority and sort them by priority.
-And you can search for tasks.

 ## Features